SSCP Bylaws

 1. By a majority voting on a ballot, the Section may decide to collect or raise dues from its Divisional Members, Members-at-Large, and Student Members.

-2. The Secretary-Treasurer is hereby authorized to sign checks on behalf of the Section for the disbursement of funds duly authorized in the approved budget.
-In the event of the incapacity of the Secretary-Treasurer, the Section President is hereby authorized to sign checks on behalf of the Section under the same provisions.
-All financial documents, other than checks, shall be signed by the Section President and the Secretary-Treasurer.
+2. The Treasurer is hereby authorized to sign checks on behalf of the Section for the disbursement of funds duly authorized in the approved budget.
+In the event of the incapacity of the Treasurer, the Section President is hereby authorized to sign checks on behalf of the Section under the same provisions.
+All financial documents, other than checks, shall be signed by the Section President and the Treasurer.

 3. In the event of the dissolution of the Section, all unencumbered funds in the Section treasury at that time shall be turned over to the Division.